 Q: Can green tomatoes be frozen for use later?

 A: Yes, green tomatoes can be frozen.
 The best way to do it is to slice them 1/4 to 1/2 inches thick and place them in air tight containers with wax paper between each slice.
 Frozen green tomato slices will keep up to a year in the freezer.
-When thawed, they'll be too soggy to use raw, but they're great if you're making fried green tomatoes or other cooked dish.
+When thawed, they'll be too soggy to use raw, but they're great if you're making fried green tomatoes or other cooked dishes.
 You can either coat the frozen slices in seasoned cornmeal or flour before frying them or you can coat the slices before freezing them. c-gr-to-b-fr-5295 693 7641

 Q: Besides pickling or frying them, can I cook green tomatoes? c-i-co-gr-to-5189-682-7609